World of Street Woman Fighter: Mission 4: "Mega Crew Mission"

-The remaining 5 crews will compete in a Mega Crew mission where each crew must back to their own country and show their country's color and selects a theme on which to base their own choreography and perform it with a minimum of 30 performers including themselves.
+The remaining 5 crews competed in the Mega Crew mission where each crew returned to their home country to create a performance that showcased their country's color within a chosen theme to be performed by a minimum of 30 performers.
 Crews personally recruited their mega crew performers.
-Each crew has 1 director and that was the crew's leader.
+Each performance was directed by the crew's leader.
 (Note: Osaka Ojo Gang's Ibuki and Ruu will be co-directors for their mega crew mission performance.
 Additionally, te2ta from NEiGHBOR FLOW will serve as co-director and Creative director for RHTokyo.)
-This mission will feature a high angle section challenge where each crew will shoot a 20-second high angle section as part of their overall mega crew mission performance.
+This mission included a high angle challenge where each crew had to shoot a 20-second high angle section as part of their overall mega crew mission performance.